 Early on Thursday morning, users in Australia, Canada, and the U.K. began seeing the iTunes Match subscription option, according to a report from GigaOm, though they were unable to actually use the service.
 Apple pulled the option shortly thereafter.

 Now, it appears that iTunes Match has launched in earnest, offering those in the U.K., Canada, Mexico, Ireland, France, Spain, Germany, and Australia a chance to use the service to upload and match their music.

 You can check to see if your country is currently supported by navigating to the iTunes Store and checking the sidebar; if you’re able to sign up, you’ll see an iTunes Match option there.
 Prices vary by country, depending on exchange rate.

-If you’re in one of the lucky supported countries and want to know more about iTunes Match, be sure to check out our FAQ, hands-on, and other tips and tricks about the service.
+If you’re in one of the lucky supported countries and want to know more about iTunes Match, be sure to check out our hands-on, and other tips and tricks about the service.